• Skip to primary navigation

 6. Place on a baking sheet and repeat the process for remaining balls of ice cream.

-Fried ice cream draining of excess oil on a paper towel
+Draining the fried ball of excess oil on a paper towel.

 In a small 1 quart saucepan with high sides.
 Heat oil to 360-370℉.
 Carefully drop the frozen ice cream balls into the hot oil.
 Cook for 8-10 seconds then roll the ice cream ball over and cook for an additional 5-8 seconds.